 A child with a mild high frequency hearing loss will have trouble hearing and understanding soft speech, speech from a distance, and speech with background noise.
 With moderate hearing loss the child will have difficulty with conversations even at close distances.
 An audiogram, which is a graph, illustrates the type, degree, and configuration of hearing loss.
 To understand more about audiograms, visit American Speech-Language-Hearing Association: The Audiogram.

 For more information about hearing loss, visit Minnesota's Early Hearing Detection and Intervention (EHDI) Program.
-Other helpful information can be found at: CDC Hearing Loss in Children, Babyhearing.org, Minnesota Hands and Voices, and the American Speech-Language-Hearing Association.
+Other helpful information can be found at: CDC Hearing Loss in Children, Babyhearing.org, Minnesota Hands and Voices, Deaf and Hard of Hearing Education Resources and Services (MNCDHH), Department of Human Services Deaf and Hard of Hearing Services Division, and the American Speech-Language-Hearing Association.